-Governors’ Complaint over $418m Paris Club Refund Baseless – THISDAYLIVE | Nigeria News Headlines Today
+Governors’ Complaint Over $418m Paris Club Refund Baseless – THISDAYLIVE | Nigeria News Headlines Today

 Deji Elumoye in Abuja

-The Federal Government has reacted formally to the complaints by the Nigerian Governors’ Forum over the contentious $418 million Paris Club Refund saying the governors have no basis to express reservations over the refund.
+The federal government has formally reacted to complaints by the Nigeria Governors Forum (NGF) about the contentious $418 million Paris Club refund, saying the governors’ reservations are groundless.

+Attorney General of the Federation and Minister of Justice, Abubakar Malami, disclosed the government’s position yesterday during a media briefing on a wide range of issues at the State House, Abuja.

 Source: Thisday Newspaper